diversen/ppm-project-manager/README.md

     cd php-project-manager && composer install

+Make locale config-dir (this will override any settings in `config`):

+    mkdir config-locale

 ## Create a MySQL database

 You will need some kind of database.
 I use MySQL, but maybe it will work with other databases as well.